You are here

 McMinnville Principal Kourtney Ferrua selected Oregon’s Elementary Principal of the Year

-Kourtney Ferrua, Wascher Elementary School Principal, has been named the 2019 Oregon Elementary Principal of the Year by the Oregon Elementary Principals Association (OESPA) and the Confederation of Oregon School Administrators (COSA).
+Kourtney Ferrua, Wascher Elementary School Principal, has been named the 2019 Oregon Elementary Principal of the Year by the Oregon Elementary Principals Association (OESPA) and the Coalition of Oregon School Administrators (COSA).

 "All of us at COSA are excited to recognize Kourtney’s efforts,” said Kate Barker, Cherry Park Elementary School Principal and OESPA President.
 “Kourtney is a dedicated principal who has excelled at leading student achievement efforts while maintaining a positive and vibrant culture.
 Our OESPA board has also had the pleasure of working with her during her time on the COSA Board and have seen firsthand how dedicated she is her students’ success.”

 Kourtney Ferrua has served as principal of Wascher Elementary in McMinnville School District since July of 2013 and previously served as a teacher and instructional coach in the district.
 She has inspired staff with her “relentless belief that every student has an unlimited capacity to learn,” and has consistently produced impressive results by implementing research-based practices.
 Under her leadership, Wascher has transformed into one of the highest performing, high-poverty elementary schools in the state.